jzemmels/cartridgeCaseLitReview/README.md

   - Limitations:

   - Contribution:

+- Baldwin et al. (2014) *A Study of False-Positive and False-Negative Error Rates in Cartridge Case Comparisons*

+  - Synopsis: The design of this study was similar to that of Fadul et al. (2011), except each of the 218 examiners were presented with 15 *separate* comparison problems.
+In particular, for each problem examiners were given one questioned sample and three known-match test fires, which might or might not have originated from the same source as the questioned sample.

+  - Limitations: The study does not assess the repeatability (an examiner making the same decision when shown the same scans at different times) nor reproducibility (homogeneity of conclusions across examiners on a particular comparison) of the conclusions.
+Additionally, like the Fadul study, inconclusives (making up 33.7% of conclusions), were again not considered in the error rate calculations.

+  - Contribution: This was the only study cited in the 2016 PCAST report to be "appropriately designed to test the foundational validity and estimate reliability."
+This indicates that future tests to, for example, assess the foundational validity and estimate reliability of the CMC method should follow a similar design.

 - Riva and Champod (2014) *Automatic Comparison and Evaluation of Impressions Left by a Firearm on Fired Cartridge Cases*